IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 # Results

-After seven weeks of work, I was satisfied with the port and called it done.
+After seven weeks of work, I called the port done and released it to itch.io.

-It faithfully reproduced the original game in look, sound, feel, and play.
-The only noticeable differences were minor.
+It achieved a faithful reproduction of the original game in look, sound, feel, and play.
+Most differences were minor and harmless.
+As for the big obvious ones, either they came with some benefit of their own or I added something to make up for them.

+Evaluation of SGDK

 # Conclusion